mstksg/inCode/copy/entries/fc-statements.md

 the same thing as the original one, except with built-in error handling if things go wrong.
 Neat!

-So if I used `catch (putStrLn "hello world") handlerFunc`...I'm "transforming" the `IO ()` (`putStrLn "hello world"`), representing printing a string to the console, into a new `IO ()` which represents printing a string to the console, with built in error handling if things go wrong for some reason.
+So if I used `catch (putStrLn "hello world") myHandler`...I'm "transforming" the `IO ()` (`putStrLn "hello world"`), representing printing a string to the console, into a new `IO ()` which represents printing a string to the console, with built in error handling if things go wrong for some reason.

 [^catch]: Again, the real definition here is slightly more general.

+Again --- no execution is being done.
+We're simply taking an object representing an IO action, and returning a new, modified one representing a slightly different IO action.

 ### Much More